vyomasystems-lab/challenges-NaRaK-AK47/level1_design1/Readme.md

 The assert statement is used for comparing the Multiplexer's outut to the expected value.

-The following asser statement is used:
+The following assert statement is used:

 ```
  assert dut.out.value == test[Selection] ,"Multiplexer result is incorrect "+Selection
 ```
+Dut's output vaule is checked against the expected input values as mentioned in the input array

 ## Test Scenario
-- Test Input for the input pint 0-30 are given as above in the input port
+- Test Input for the input pint 0-30 are given as above in the input port.
-- For the selected lines corresponding should be expeected from the above array
+- For the selected lines corresponding values should be expected from the above array.
 - For line 12 , 13 and 30 the output doesn't matches to the values in the array.